jcbk101/BehaviorTree/README.md

 You can find the basic tree and node module under `/modules/tree.lua` and `/modules/node.lua`.
 Example code is in `/main/main_bird.script`.

-An video showing this example can be found at: https://www.youtube.com/watch?v=42PGvmFFeWI
+A video showing this example can be found at: https://www.youtube.com/watch?v=42PGvmFFeWI

 ## What can the Behavior Tree do?